Pelityypit/Unity_julkaistu_versio/README.md

 ## Issues

-We had in mind for this project a bonus scene with trivia questions, but we couldn't get the questions and asnwers functionality working as intended, so the were left out from the final and published version
+We had in mind for this project a bonus scene with trivia questions, but we couldn't get the questions and asnwers functionality working as intended, so the were left out from the final and published version.
+Our efforts concerning the trivia questions can be found at our other repository Unity: https://github.com/Pelityypit/Unity